 Recently, curved manual treadmill machines have been rising in popularity due to the advantages they offer over flat treadmills.
 Their U-shaped belt design has proven to provide a more natural and comfortable workout experience.

-In this article, we delve into the best curved treadmill machines for 2023 and showcase the features that set them apart from traditional motorized treadmills.
+In this article, we delve into the best curved treadmill machines and showcase the features that set them apart from traditional motorized treadmills.

 Top 6 Best Curved Treadmills Reviewed